lheritage/Demo/README.md

 - Download SmartyStreetAPIHook.zip
 - Login to PolicyManager  example: http://localhost:9900
 - Select the organization you want to import the API Hook into and click on the "Import Package" from the Actions navigation window on the right side of the screen
+  - click on button to browse for the SmartyStreetAPIHook.zip archive file and click Okay.

 ## Modify and Build
 In the event you need to change the API Hook.
 Here are the instructions to do so.